Understanding the Limit: A Closer Look at (x² - 4)/(x - 2)

 ]

-Now, we can directly substitute ( x = 2 ) into the simplified expression:
+Now, here’s where it gets exciting!
+We can directly substitute ( x = 2 ) into the new expression:

 [